Can Cows Eat Apples?

 Cows like eating apples and they can eat without them getting satisfied hence the liking should be controlled by serving them with a little amount.

-See also Do Chipmunks Eat Carrots?
+See also Can Squirrels Eat Biscuits?

 Are Apples Safe for Cows?